infinitered/ignite-bowser/readme.md

 * `Colors.js` - defined colors for your app
 * `Fonts.js` - defined fonts for your app
 * `Images.js` - loads and caches images used in your app
-* `Metrics.js` - useful measurements of things like searchBarHeight
+* `Metrics.js` - useful measurements of things like navBarHeight

 ### Config